animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-For instance, many data stores most likely do not implement Apache Geode’s OQL `IMPORT` keyword.
+For instance, many data stores most likely do not implement Apache Geode's OQL `IMPORT` keyword.
 Implementing `IMPORT` as an annotation (that is, `@Import`) rather than as part of the query method signature (specifically, the method 'name') does not interfere with the parsing infrastructure when evaluating the query method name to construct